SolidWallOfCode/ts-docs/buffer-writer.en.rst

 Data in the buffer can be extracted using :func:`BufferWriter::data`.
 This and :func:`BufferWriter::size` return a pointer to the start of the buffer and the amount of data written to the buffer.
-This is very similar to :func:`BufferWriter::view` which returns a :class:`string_view` which covers the output data.
-Calling :func:`BufferWriter::error` will indicate if more data than space available was written. :func:`BufferWriter::extent` returns the amount of data written to the :class:`BufferWriter`.
+This is effectively the same as :func:`BufferWriter::view` which returns a :class:`string_view` which covers the output data.
+Calling :func:`BufferWriter::error` will indicate if more data than space available was written (i.e. the buffer would have been overrun).
+:func:`BufferWriter::extent` returns the amount of data written to the :class:`BufferWriter`.
 This can be used in a two pass style with a null / size 0 buffer to determine the buffer size required for the full output.

 Advanced
 --------